 Few things can excite a crowd like a slam-dunk, with basketball a popular sport around the globe.
 And no competition is bigger or better than the NBA, with Michael Jordan, Kobe Bryant and Lebron James household names (even if you just know Jordan from Space Jam).
 But as exciting as the NBA game can be, the time zone difference between America and Australia can quickly put you to sleep, particularly if you’re looking to catch your favourite team play live.
-But if you’re really committed to watching the NBA live, or just catching the highlights, where exactly can you tune in, and how much will it cost you to see every dunk, pass and bucket?
+If you’re really committed to watching the NBA live, or just see the highlights, where can you tune in, and how much will it cost you to see every dunk, pass and bucket?
 Canstar Blue has the answers.

 NBA on Kayo

 Showing seven regular season fixtures per week, along with every game of the post-season (including the finals), Kayo additionally has all your WNBA and All-Star Weekend needs, both live and on-demand for when you want to re-watch the best moments.
 You can also catch the biggest games of the college season, with selected men’s and women’s NCAA games available for both live-stream and on-demand coverage.

 If American basketball isn’t enough, Kayo also broadcasts games from the NBL and WNBL seasons, along with all Australian international games in the FIBA competition, making it a suitable option for those big on their hoops.